 And so, he heard about the opportunity for radio.
 I was doing five services.
 The last thing I ever wanted to do was start a radio ministry.
 I’m thinking, I’m teaching five services a weekend.
 This is suicidal.
 Start something new?
 Are you kidding?
 And he saw it.
-He put up the money for the first couple years, paid for the whole thing, found people to – He entrepreneured it.
+He put up the money for the first couple years, paid for the whole thing, found people to…he entrepreneured it.
 But he didn’t do it because he had a passion for radio.
-He had the gift of giving, saw impact, and what he did.
+He had the gift of giving, saw impact, and what did he do?

 Okay, last example: My primary gift is prophecy.
-For years, probably the first 15, 18 years, I thought it was leadership, ‘cause I always found myself in leadership areas.
-And to be a pastor, and if you’re gonna grow something, you’ve got to learn.
+For years, probably the first fifteen, eighteen years, I thought it was leadership, because I always found myself in leadership areas.
+And to be a pastor, and if you’re going to grow something, you’ve got to learn.
 Now, part of my ministry gifts – you’ll notice it says “administration/leadership.”
 We’ll learn, later, that word, administration, it literally means “the one who steers the ship.”
 It’s providing big-picture direction.
 That’s one of my ministry gifts.

-But because of my background – you know, when someone said, “Would you like the gift of prophecy, or the gift of leadership?”
+But because of my background is when someone said, “Would you like the gift of prophecy, or the gift of leadership?”
 I thought, Prophecy, man – that sounds like guys with long beards, out of touch, say wacky things, and you ought to shoot or stone if they don’t come out right.
 So, I want to be a leader.
 And I didn’t understand prophecy.

-But what happened is, my ministry gifts are pastor/teacher, and administration in the leadership side of that.
+But what happened is, my ministry gifts are pastor/teacher, and my ministry gifts are administration in the leadership side of that.
 And then, I actually have ministry gifts in prophecy and evangelism.
 And so, I got confused.

-My motivation – we’re gonna look at it in a second.
-My motivation has always been a passion to see life change, and impact, and see people be convicted by God’s Word, and be real practical, and make a difference.
-When I see the state of the Church, and when the Church is unholy, I literally – it’s one of the few things I cry about.
-I mean, I don’t know what it is.
+My motivation – we’re going to look at it in a second.
+My motivation has always been a passion to see life change, and impact, and see people be convicted by God’s Word, and be really practical, and make a difference.
+When I see the state of the Church, and when the Church is unholy, I, literally, it’s one of the few things I cry about.
+I don’t know what it is.
 It’s inside me.
 It’s just inside me.

 I long for the Church to be the Church.
 Why?
-‘Cause God gifted me – the good works that I am to walk in, the purpose of my life is to be one of these broad-stroked . . .
-I’m gonna do the background on the wall, so that God will take teams of people and come back and sketch.
+Because God gifted me – the good works that I am to walk in, the purpose of my life is to be one of these broad-stroked, I’m going to do the background on the wall, so that God will take teams of people and come back and sketch.
 And then, individual lives to touch up.